Editor’s Note: This post has been updated with new content, links, and best practices to help you engage your audience.

 This Facebook campaign targeting over 1.1 million people only reached 234,000 potential clients.
-The rest of 850,000 audience members would never hear about the offer.
+The other 850,000 audience members would never hear about the offer.

 If you feel like you need a reality check, ask yourself this: “Are there truly millions of people potentially interested in buying my product?”

 Next, take steps to narrow down the large audiences by excluding people by interests, behaviors, age range, and demographics–or exclude Custom Audiences.

 - People are lazy and don’t really care about what they share.

 - Some headlines are so good people want to share these before their friends get their eyes on the post.